Static friction of liquid marbles

-Both liquid marbles and droplets on superhydrophobic surfaces exhibit very low apparent static friction, and even a slight slope can initiate their motion.
-For droplets, this static friction arises from contact angle hysteresis and capillary forces \cite{pockels1914randwinkel,furmidge1962studies}.
-In contrast, the static friction of liquid marbles appears to resemble solid-solid friction \cite{jin2023marbles} for moderate volumes (from 10 to 50 $\mu \mathrm{L}$).
-However, the underlying physical mechanisms responsible for this behavior remain largely unexplored.
-This paper explores how liquid marble static friction results from the coupling between asphericity-induced deformation under rolling and the granular raft encapsulating the droplet.
+Both marbles and droplets on superhydrophobic surfaces exhibit very low static friction, and even slight slopes can initiate their motion.
+For droplets, this friction arises from contact angle hysteresis and capillary forces~\cite{pockels1914randwinkel,furmidge1962studies}.
+In contrast, liquid marble static friction resembles solid-solid friction for moderate volumes $10$--$50~\mu\mathrm{L}$~\cite{jin2023marbles}, yet its physical origin remains largely unexplored.
+This paper examines how liquid marble's static friction arises from coupling between rolling deformation of aspherical droplets and their granular raft coating.

-We prepare liquid marbles by coating water drops --- surface tension $\gamma =$~72~mN/m, density $\rho =$~1000~kg/m$^3$ and volume $\Omega$ (Fig.~\ref{F1}a) --- with lycopodium particles of typical diameter $d$ = $30\,\mu m$ (Fig.~\ref{F1}b), that cover a surface fraction $\phi$ of the liquid interface.
-This preparation method ensures a constant initial particle's surface fraction, $\phi_\mathrm{o} \approx 0.83 \pm 0.01$ (see End Matter for details on marble preparation and experimental determination of $\phi_o$).
-The particles at the interface reduce the effective surface tension $\gamma_\mathrm{eff}(\phi)$ \cite{aussillous2006properties,mchale2011liquid}, and its value for $\phi_\mathrm{o}$ can be obtained from the marble's shape $\gamma_\mathrm{eff}(\phi_\mathrm{o}) \approx 53$~$\pm$~1~mN/m.
-The marbles are then deposited on a horizontal silicon wafer, which is gradually tilted until reaching the angle $\alpha$, at which the marbles start moving (Fig.~\ref{F1}a).
-The departing angle $\alpha$, measured using a digital goniometer (Monotaro, Japan), corresponds to the slope for which the weight projected along the substrate $F = \rho \Omega g \sin \alpha \approx \rho \Omega g \alpha$ overcomes the effective static friction force, with $g$ the acceleration of gravity.
-Here, we neglect the contribution of the lycopodium's mass that corresponds to less than 3$\%$ of the total mass.
+Liquid marbles are prepared by coating water drops of surface tension $\gamma=72~\mathrm{mN/m}$, density $\rho=1000~\mathrm{kg/m^3}$, and volume $\Omega$ (Fig.~\ref{F1}a) with lycopodium particles (Fig.~\ref{F1}b).
+These porous hydrophobic particles have mean diameter $d=32~\mu$m, with standard deviation $3~\mu$m, and cover a surface fraction $\phi$ of the liquid interface.
+This preparation yields a reproducible initial surface fraction, $\phi_\mathrm{o}=0.83\pm0.01$ (End Matter, Appendices A, B).
+The particles lower the effective surface tension $\gamma_\mathrm{eff}(\phi)$~\cite{aussillous2006properties,mchale2011liquid}, which is estimated from the marble shape as $\gamma_\mathrm{eff}(\phi_\mathrm{o})=53\pm1~\mathrm{mN/m}$.
+The marbles are then placed on a horizontal wafer, gradually tilted until the departure angle $\alpha$, at which the marbles start moving (Fig.~\ref{F1}a).
+Measured with a digital goniometer (Monotaro, Japan), $\alpha$ corresponds to the slope at which the tangential weight $F=\rho\Omega g\sin\alpha\simeq\rho\Omega g\alpha$ overcomes static friction.
+The lycopodium mass is neglected, as it contributes less than $3\%$ of the total mass.